Balsamic Reduction Sauce Recipe

 Take note next time you are at a restaurant as to how they creatively use sauces as an art instead of just a taste bomb.

-Here are a few recipes that use Balsamic Reduction Sauce:
+Here are a few recipes that use Balsamic Vinegar:

 - Peach and Gorgonzola Pizza